 - 4.3.1 This Plan comes into effect on the date it is adopted by both municipalities. - 4.3.2 Amendments shall be adopted by both Councils using the procedures outlined in the MGA.
-No amendment shall come into force until such time as both municipalities adopt the amending bylaw. - 4.3.3 Applications for amendments to this Plan by parties other than the MD of Taber and the County of Newell (e.g. landowners and developers) shall be made to both municipalities along with the applicable fee as established by each municipality for processing amendments to a statutory plan. - 4.3.4 Administrative staff should review the policies of the Plan annually and discuss land use matters, issues and concerns on an on-going basis.
-Administrative staff may make recommendations to their respective Councils for amendment to the Plan to ensure the policies remain relevant and continue to meet the needs of both municipalities. - 4.3.5 A formal review of the Plan will occur within 10 years from the date the IDP is adopted by both municipalities.
+No amendment shall come into force until such time as both municipalities adopt the amending bylaw. - 4.3.3 Applications for amendments to this Plan by parties other than the MD of Taber and County of Warner (e.g., landowners and developers) shall be made to both municipalities along with the applicable fee as established by each municipality for processing amendments to a statutory plan. - 4.3.4 Administrative staff should review the policies of the Plan annually and discuss land use matters, issues and concerns on an on-going basis.
+Administrative staff may make recommendations to their respective Councils for amendment to the Plan to ensure the policies remain relevant and continue to meet the needs of both municipalities. - 4.3.5 A formal review of the Plan will occur within 10 years from the date the IDP is adopted by both municipalities. - 4.3.6 Either municipality may request that the Plan be repealed and replaced with a new IDP upon serving written notice to the other municipality.
+The dispute resolution process stipulated in Section 5 will be undertaken should the municipalities be unable to reach an agreement.